-24. OEIs should ensure that their student fitness to practise policies, statements and procedures are published and made available to students and prospective students and staff and accessible in both educational and clinical environments.
+25. Osteopathic educational institutions should ensure that GOsC guidance on student fitness to practise, together with any guidance issued by the institution itself, including their student fitness to practise policies, statements and procedures are published and made available to students, prospective students and staff.